jeremybatesDC/vueGridBaseballCard/README.md

 --> css content visibilty new chromium property.
 Could help in chrome even though safari doesnT seem to want it.

 - CMYK misalign elements?
 How can i get an image trace of some kind?
 With canvas?
+A worker can indeed use canvas, but not in safari :(
 - img crop/centering options
 - consider building a subsetted version of the font without the undesired axes (is that even a thing?) -- or even offering more than 1 parametric font (in performannt way) -- like a SERIF